 Two transits mark the Magharee Sound’s best water.
 Admiralty Chart 2739 presents a leading mark shown of 106°(T) of the rock islet The Rose with Fenit Castle, a ruined square tower, in line with the highest part of Church Hill, upon which stands two prominent churches.
 This will lead out through the eastern side of the sound.
 However this transit may not always be easy picked out by an unacquainted visitor.
 Another possibly more easily identified lead through the sound is to give Illauntannig a reasonable berth and then keep Gurrig Island, a flat island that looks like a pan lid almost replete with knob, about its own breadth open to the south of the south point of Illauntannig, providing a line of bearing of 282°(T) astern.

 Once through the cut a vessel should make a path for the initial fix.
-Two obstructions that date back a hundred years and have no depth details reside on the track from the Sound to Fenit harbour.
-If however these do not concern you, or you have better local information on these, if so please advise us, you can make a direct path for Little Samphire Island.
+Two obstructions that date back a hundred years and have no depth details are situated on the track from the Sound to Fenit harbour.
+However if these do not concern you, or you have better local information on them, please advise us, and you can make a direct path for Little Samphire Island.